Colorado Springs School District 11

 Guidelines for Overdue, Lost or Damaged Library Books

-However, to demonstrate fiscal responsibility within our district, we must consider how to approach books that are lost or damaged by patrons.
-The following are District 11 guidelines that will help us maintain our library collections and to be responsible users of the monies used to purchase books for our libraries.
+To demonstrate fiscal responsibility within our district, we must consider how to approach books that are lost or damaged by patrons.
+The following are District 11 guidelines that will help us maintain our library collections, and be responsible users of the monies used to purchase resources for our libraries.

 2. There are no charges for overdue materials; however, students are encouraged to bring back their library books on the date that they are due to ensure they are able to check out additional books.

-3. Overdue reports are run by each school on an individual basis, and are provided to students and teachers.
-Occasionally, overdue notices are sent to parents when efforts with the students have been unsuccessful in getting the books back for the library.
-The notes sent to the parent/guardian will list the books as well as the replacement costs if the book cannot be found.
-Please know that it is our priority to have the book returned so that others may have access to the book.
+3. Individual overdue reports are run by each school and provided to students and/or teachers.
+Occasionally, overdue notices for unreturned library materials are sent to parents when efforts with the students have been unsuccessful.
+The notes sent to the parent/guardian will list the books and replacement costs if the book cannot be found.
+Please know that it is our preference to have the library item returned so that others may have access to the book.

 4. Lost or Damaged Books